DFHack/dfhack/Readme.rst

 ==========
 Focus a body part ingame, and this script will display the cause of death of the creature.
-Also works when selecting units from the 'u'nitlist viewscreen.
+Also works when selecting units from the (``u``) unitlist viewscreen.

 dfstatus
 ========
-Show a quick overview of critical stock quantities, including food, dirnks, wood, and various bars.
+Show a quick overview of critical stock quantities, including food, drinks, wood, and various bars.

 exterminate
 ===========